aritraroy/UltimateAndroidReference/README.md

 The goal of this project is to provide a hand-picked collection of Android libraries, tools, open-source projects, books, blogs, tutorials - you name it.

-This project will ty to **only showcase the best, most popular and well-tested resources** that you will actually need rather than overwhelming you with a plethora of low-quality ones.
+This project will try to **only showcase the best, most popular and well-tested resources** that you will actually need and find useful rather than overwhelming you with a plethora of low-quality ones.

 Happy learning. :-)